 Top Experiences

 NYC is a tourist experience machine.
 It’s the reason we all love to visit.
-Movie locations, skylines, landmarks, museums, shows, you name it New York has it.
+Movie locations, skyline views, landmarks, museums, shows, you name it New York has it.
 But how do you prioritize what to do?

-Well, when we visit a new place we start by determining which top experiences we absolutely have to try first time around.
-And we think there are some things you simply can’t miss on a first trip to New York City.
-The rest is down to your personal travel style, preferences and budget.
+Well, when we visit any new place we start by determining which top experiences we absolutely have to try.
+And for us, there’s a handful of things you can’t miss in New York City when you go for the first time.
+The rest is then down to your personal travel style, preference and budget.

 Here are the things we would prioritize above all else: